 - Send both items to your local county tax collector's office, or the address provided in the registration renewal notice.

 Keep in mind that with new vehicle registration, you are required to also maintain current auto insurance.
 Review car insurance quotes before getting behind the wheel of your newly registered car.

-Yes, the Florida DMV allows others to renew your car registration on your behalf.
+Can someone else renew my registration for me?Yes, the Florida DMV allows others to renew your car registration on your behalf.
 However, you must make sure that this person brings all of the following:

 There are three occasions in which you will not be able to renew a car registration in Florida.
 If you have just recently received your car registration certificate and any of the following incidents occur, you will have to order a vehicle registration replacement instead: